priyankalad123/Swiggy-Data-Analysis-Using-SQL/README.md

 # Swiggy-Data-Analysis-Using-SQL

+# Overview
+This repository contains a SQL case study focused on analyzing the Swiggy dataset.
+The goal of the project is to derive meaningful insights and answer specific questions related to the dataset using SQL queries.

+# Project Structure
+Queries/: This directory contains SQL queries organized by question or category.
+Each query addresses a specific aspect of the dataset.

+# Questions Explored
 Which is the top 1 city with the highest number of restaurants?

 How many restaurants have the word "PIZZA" in their name?